-On July 22, Prime Minister Mario Draghi announced the Green Pass will be required (effective nationwide on August 6, and on July 23 in some regions) to dine indoors at restaurants, cafes, bars, as well as to access gyms, museums, cinemas, theatres, arenas, stadiums, as well as private celebrations.
-The PM and Minister for Health Speranza invited all Italians who can to get vaccinated.
+The Green Pass is nonetheless required to dine indoors at restaurants, cafes, bars, as well as to access gyms, museums, cinemas, theatres, arenas, stadiums, and clubs as well as private celebrations.

 How to get the COVID Green Pass

-In August, the Green Pass will be necessary for many indoor social activities.
-Fret not, it’s super easy to get!
-Over 40.000.000 Italians have it already.
+Because the Green Pass is still necessary for many indoor social activities, you should make sure you have.
 All you need is at least one jab of the COVID vaccine or a negative test.
 You can show your Green Pass in paper format, or on your smartphone via various apps like IO, or your regional Salute app (like Salute Lazio).
 A QR code indicating your situation will show up on the app automatically maximum of a couple of days after your vaccine, or you will be prompted to download it.

-Italy’s new government led by Mario Draghi has confirmed Giuseppe Conte’s three-tier system in Italy, classifying regions into colored zones according to how critical the Rt index is (rate of transmission).
-Since November, Italy has been divided into three zones: yellow (safer), orange (medium risk) and red (high risk).
-As of July 22, the Rt index will no longer be the classifier: regions will instead look at hospitalization numbers.
+Italy’s government led by Mario Draghi has confirmed four-tier system in Italy, classifying regions into colored zones according to how critical the Rt index is (rate of transmission) and the hospitalization numbers.
+Since November, Italy has been divided into four zones: white (safest), yellow (safer), orange (medium risk) and red (high risk).
+Many regions have been reporting low enough cases that all of Italy has been confirmed a white zone.

 The White Zone

 At the moment all Italian regions are classified as a white zone (update 15/10/21).